DataBird-Savvy/Fraudulent-Candidate-Detection-Tool/README.md

 - Detect fake or inflated work experience.
 - Identify inconsistencies in educational background.
 - Compare candidate skills with stated experience.
-- Detect plagiarism or copied content in resumes.
+- Detect plagiarism or copied content in resumes/from JD.
 - Provide actionable insights for HR teams with recommendations.

 ## 3. System Architecture